 30 South Main Street, the Old Town Hall (1833) - The Old Town Hall building at 30 Main Street in Ipswich is listed in the National Register of Historic Places as part of the South Green National Historic District (9/17/1980).
 For 180 years the massive Greek Revival building has stood at the corner of Elm Street and South Main Street.
 The Unitarian Church built it … Continue reading 30 South Main Street, the Old Town Hall (1833)

-73 High Street, the Nathaniel Lord house (C 1720) - The house at 73 High Street is named after Nathaniel Lord who graduated from Harvard and spent 36 years as the Register of Probate in the Ipswich Court.
-His sons all entered the legal profession and one followed him in the same position.
-In 1824 General Lafayette visited our town and was met by a crowd … Continue reading 73 High Street, the Nathaniel Lord house (C 1720)
+73 High Street, the Nathaniel Lord house (C 1720) - This house is named after Nathaniel Lord who spent 36 years as the Register of Probate in the Ipswich Court.
+The western half of this house predates the eastern side and may have 17th Century elements.

 Ipswich Conservation Commission approaches its 60th anniversary - Conservation commissions are the municipal agencies responsible for protecting the land, water, and biological resources of their communities.
 In 1957, Representative John Dolan of Ipswich filed a bill in the Legislature (Chapter 223, Acts of 1957) which authorized cities and towns to establish conservation commissions to promote the development of natural resources.
 This became the Conservation … Continue reading Ipswich Conservation Commission approaches its 60th anniversary